siwar003/Levcell-Caged-cAMP/Protocol.md

 #### 3c(i).
 Enzyme Linearity Assay and Steady-State Kinetics

-**Objective:** Establish a well-characterized biochemical PKA phosphorylation reaction that can be used to compare conventional solution-phase reactions with reactions performed in the LevCell.
-Phosphorylation of Kemptide will be monitored directly by LC-MS/MS.
+**Objective:** Reproduce a well-established phosphorylation reaction in the Levcell and compare directly to conventional tube-based methods.
+Phosphorylation of Kemptide by PKA will be monitored directly by LC-MS/MS.

 **Optimizing reaction conditions:**